Understanding and Supporting Someone with Dementia

-Receiving a dementia diagnosis can be a hugely emotional and challenging time, not only for the individual, but also for their friends and family.
+Receiving a diagnosis of dementia can be a hugely emotional and challenging time, not only for the individual, but also for their friends and family.

-Has a loved one recently received a dementia diagnosis, or have they been living with it for some time?
+Has a loved one recently received a diagnosis of dementia, or have they been living with the disease for some time?
 Our blog contains sensitive information and advice about supporting someone with dementia.

 What is Dementia?